idlesign/django-sitetree/docs/source/templatesmod.rst

 The following templates are bundled with SiteTree:

+ * `sitetree/breadcrumbs_foundation.html`

+   This template can be used to construct a breadcrumb navigation from a sitetree.

  * `sitetree/menu_foundation.html`

    This template can be used to construct Foundation Nav Bar (classic horizontal top menu) from a sitetree.